dhavalpur0hit/monkey-wiki/Scanner-templates.md

 The Infection Monkey agent has two steps before attempting to exploit a victim, scanning and fingerprinting, it's possible to customize both steps in the configuration files.

 # Scanning
-First is the host scanner.
 Currently there are two scanners, `PingScanner` and `TcpScanner` both inheriting from `HostScanner`.

 The sole interface required is the `is_host_alive` interface, which needs to return True/False.